 The up-cycling trend is catching on fast; with local designers like Reform, Gazwareen, The Spring Project and others using otherwise discarded items and materials and reimagining them into beautiful, functional pieces for the home.
 This suits us just fine as we are all feeling the weight of the recent economic changes, not to mention that up-cycling saves on resources, and consequently creates less waste.

-This month, The Spring Project is sharing with us some ideas and tips on how to integrate up-cycling into our own lives.
+The Spring Project shared with us some ideas and tips on how to integrate up-cycling into our own lives.

 The Spring Project’s Tips for Quick Revamps with Old Items Around the House